uvicpraxis/uvicpraxis.github.io/gpms.md

 * Release Version 2.0 of the GPMS in HTML and PDF for non-commercial use and adaptation.
 * Determine whether to publicly release the GPFC or restrict its use to UVic.

+## Download this Metadata Schema

+Download the Gameplay Metadata Schema in PDF (~pages). *This feature will be available with Version 1.0 of the document.*

 ## Table of Contents

 1. [Sources](#1-sources)